 “It needed a complete gut,” Shields told AD, “but after a quick walk-through, I could see our future there.
 My bathtub in a niche by a window.
 Our daughters’ playroom on the top floor.
 A light-flooded, parlor-floor kitchen with a big hearth and a balcony.
 That kind of instant certainty is rare for me—I’m a Gemini—but for once, I was sure.”

-The kitchen has a large table by MADE instead of an island and a Malcolm Liepke painting over the fireplace:
+The kitchen has a large table by MADE and a Malcolm Liepke painting over the fireplace: